-Once you've tried this Chicken Piccata, it will become your favorite poultry dish.
+Once you've tried this Chicken Piccata dish, it will become your favorite poultry dish.
 Enjoy this restaurant dish at home

 with a glass of wine and a fresh salad.
 So easy to make, it is excellent for a dinner party to impress your guest.
 They will never even realize that it